s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 #### GPIO alternative function selection

 First of all, we need to activate GPIO pins.
-Most of the pins can be used with different devices, so before using a particular pin, we need to select pin `alternative function`.
+Most of the pins can be used with different devices, so before using a particular pin, we need to select the pin's `alternative function`.
 An `alternative function` is just a number from 0 to 5 that can be set for each pin and configures which device is connected to the pin.
 You can see the list of all available GPIO alternative functions in the image below (the image is taken from page 102 of `BCM2835 ARM Peripherals` manual):

 ![Raspberry Pi GPIO alternative functions](../../images/alt.png?raw=true)